encse/wildcat/README.md

 # wildcat

 All the videos of the famous Wildcat Jugglers Tutorial.
-The original mov files are in the desktop folder.
-The mp4 contains the html5 video ready versions.
+The original mov files and the HTML5 video ready versions.